scroll to learn more or view by subtopic

 The listing below showcases the most recently published content associated with various AI and visual intelligence functions.

 View all Posts

-The Embedded Vision Summit was held on May 21-24, 2018 in Santa Clara, California, as an educational forum for product creators interested in incorporating visual intelligence into electronic systems and software.
+The Embedded Vision Summit was held online on September 15-25, 2020, California, as an educational forum for product creators interested in incorporating visual intelligence into electronic systems and software.
 The presentations delivered at the Summit are listed below.
-All of the slides from these presentations are included in… May 2018 Embedded Vision Summit
+All of the slides from these presentations are included in PDF form.… September 2020 Embedded Vision Summit

 Roland Memisevic, CEO, Chief Scientist and Founder of Twenty BN, presents the “Computer Vision-Based Personal Trainer That Runs On Your Phone” tutorial at the September 2020 Embedded Vision Summit.
 In this presentation, Memisevic describes Twenty BN’s journey towards building an AI-powered personal trainer that runs on your phone.
 The trainer takes the form of an